RonFrancesca/AudioMosaicing-Freesound-Essentia/README.md

 - Analyze source collection and target file
 - Reconstruct target file with source collection frames

-Run it as many times as you want to find the sound that you like the most, the results will be randomized every time!
+Run it as many times as you want to find the sound that you like the most, the results will be randomized every time.

 # License
 This project is licensed under a Creative Commons Attribution 4.0 International License (CC BY4.0).